attila0515/StudentProjects/README.md

 The goal of this project is to use a deep learning method to separate the merged sensor signals and extract the signal belonging to one vehicle.

-The project includes:
-- a script for dataset generation and preprocessing
-- a script that defines the network
-- documentation

 ## 4. PLC-controlled manipulator
 ### File name: Servo-pneumatic
 This project implements a PLC-controlled pneumatic XYZ manipulator for automated loading tasks.
 The documentation describes the working principle of the system.
 This project was developed in a team of two.